dkandalov/limited-wip/README.md

 ## TCR mode (test && commit || revert)
-You're not allowed to commit without running a test.
+ - You're not allowed to commit without running a test.
-If the test fails, changes are reverted.
-If the test passed, you should commit.
+ - If the test fails, current change list is reverted.
+ - If the test passed, changes are committed.
 This is the most recent constraint so there isn't a lot of experience using it.
 However, it's much more useful and enjoyable than it might seem initially.

 You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can:
- - enable/disable component (it is disabled by default)
+ - enable/disable component (disabled by default)
- - enable/disable notification on auto-revert (to make it clear why current changes disappeared)
+ - enable/disable notification on revert (to make it clear why current changes disappeared)
+ - choose action on passed test, it can be
- - enable/disable opening commit dialog on passed test
+    - open commit dialog
+    - commit (using last commit message)
+    - commit and push (if "push" is supported by VCS)

 I heard about the idea from [Kent Beck](https://twitter.com/KentBeck) mentioning Limbo and his ["test && commit || revert" blog post](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) in particular.